hugoromanicortes/katacoda-scenarios/kubernetes-devops/intro.md

-Welcome Katacoda Kubernetes DevOps scenario!
+Welcome to Katacoda Kubernetes DevOps scenario!

+In this scenario you will play with different Kubernetes DevOps tools (Helm, Operators)